surma/surma.dev/content/things/rust-to-webassembly.md

 ---json
 {
-  "title": "Compiling Rust to WebAssembly the hard way", "date": "2023-01-15",
+  "title": "Rust to WebAssembly the hard way",
+  "date": "2023-02-03",
   "socialmediaimage2": "social.png"
 }

 ---

-Rust’s compiler comes with WebAssembly support out of the box and with a strong tooling ecosystem to boot.
+For many, Rust is the first choice when targeting WebAssembly.
+Let’s take full control.

 <!-- more -->

-A long old time ago, I wrote a blog post on [how to compile C to WebAssembly without Emscripten][c to wasm].
-It’s not something you’d want do on a daily basis, because you lose access to the standard library and it’s generally quite inconvenient.
-At the same time, it gives you a deeper understanding of what is happening and how much work other tools like [Emscripten] are doing for you.
-It can also come in handy when you really want to take control of your module and glue code size.
-So let’s do the same with Rust!
+A long old time ago, I wrote a blog post on [how to compile C to WebAssembly without Emscripten][c to wasm], i.e. without the default tool that makes that process easy.
+In Rust, the tool that makes WebAssembly easy is called [wasm-bindgen], and we are going to ditch it!
+At the same time, Rust is a bit different in that WebAssembly was always a first-class target for Rust and the standard library is laid out to support it out of the box.

-## Rust to WebAssembly
+## Rust to WebAssembly 101

+Let’s see how we can get Rust to emit WebAssembly with as little deviation from the standard Rust workflow as possible.
 If you look around the internet, a lot of articles and guides tell you to create a Rust library project with `cargo init --lib` add this line to your `Cargo.toml`:

 |||codediff|toml
   [package]